Literacy is fundamental to success

 Library, Information Science & Technology Abstracts

 This database indexes hundreds of journals that cover librarianship, classification, cataloging, bibliometrics, online information retrieval, information management, and more.
 Coverage extends back to the mid-1960s.
+This resource is provided by the Oklahoma Department of Libraries.

-Literary Reference Center Plus
+Literary Reference Source Plus

 Search thousands of literary criticisms, author biographies, full text classics, stories, and poetry.
+This resource is provided by the Oklahoma Department of Libraries.

 NoveList K-8 Plus